briansworth/dev/_posts/2020-8-8-Tmux-on-Windows.md

 In the Windows store, you can search for your preferred Linux distribution.
 Not all are available,
-but I have successfully used Ubuntu, Debian, and Kali Linux
+but I have successfully used Ubuntu, Debian, and Kali Linux.

 ## Step 4 (Optional): Install Windows Terminal from the Windows store.